GdGohan/TapUtilPlus/README.md

 PAUSE:
 0 - does not pause the game and does not block the touch,

-1 - pauses the game and does not block the touch,
+1 - does not pause the game and block the touch,

-2 - does not pauses the game and block the touch,
+2 - pause the game and does not block the touch,

 3 - pause the game and block the touch.